The Global Register of Publishers: Purpose, Functionality, and Challenges

 The Role of the GRP in the ISBN System

 The GRP is designed to streamline the ISBN system by maintaining an organized, globally accessible database of publishers and their ISBN prefixes.
 National ISBN agencies contribute data on publishers and their allocations, which the International ISBN Agency compiles to ensure ISBN uniqueness and transparency.
-By providing a centralized resource, the GRP aims to support stakeholders like publishers verifying competitors’ legitimacy, indie authors confirming a publisher’s identity, and librarians managing cataloging and acquisitions.
-However, significant challenges hinder its ability to fulfill this role effectively.
+By providing a centralized resource, the GRP aims to support anyone engaged in publishing industry to verify publishers legitimacy in ISBN system.

 Significant Challenges and Drawbacks

-The GRP’s potential is undermined by several critical issues that limit its reliability and usability for book publishers, indie authors, and librarians.
+The GRP’s potential is undermined by several critical issues that limit its reliability and usability.

 Slow Updates